3 Days in Athens – The Must-see Guide

 In this area you can also find the GH Attikos Restaurant, a very cozy place, with good quality Greek dishes and a view to the Acropolis.
 Once you leave Philopappou Hill, take Drakou street to reach Koukaki, one of Athens’ hippest neighborhoods, with its popularity rising as it was listed in the top 20 neighborhoods in the world to stay by Airbnb.
 The two main pedestrian streets which connect Veikou and Syggrou, are filled with trees, cafés, shops and restaurants waiting to be explored!

-If you are a fan of Modern Art then you must visit the National Museum of Contemporary Art, located in the old Fix distillery building.
+If you are a fan of Modern Art then, within your 3 days in Athens, you must visit the National Museum of Contemporary Art, located in the old Fix distillery building.
 The museum was established back in 2000, but with renovations taking up more time than expected, it hosted its first exhibition in 2016, followed by documenta14 in 2017.

 Afternoon Stroll in Picturesque Plaka